sascristian/HeyberryAI/Jarbas_docs/LILACS.md

             links: [ wikipedia link, dbpedia link  ] external_links[ suggested links from dbpedia]

-Currently the following relationships are "crawled" in order to answer questions

 # step 5 - Node storage

-Currently all nodes are stored as .json object, this is temporary and eventually several backends should be available to use
+Currently all nodes are stored as .json object, this is temporary and eventually several storage backends should be available to use

  The LILACS storage skill will handle this and is responsible to listen for save and load node messages, a good analogy would be retrieving long term memory